 - Streamlining processes

 Additionally, software is making it easier to formulate and optimize recipes for pet food.
-Industry challenges also entail hardware that can help pet food manufacturers meet increased demand for their products.
+Industry challenges also entail hardware that can help pet food manufacturers meet increased product demand.

 Equipment Challenges & Solutions from Carrier Vibrating Equipment